Belief in God depends on religious faith.

 industrialist and philanthropist

-Teach a man to be a good citizen and you have solved the problem of life.
+is patriotism.
+Teach a man to be a good citizen and you have solved the

-drape themselves in the mantle of belief and faith only to distort its
+who would drape themselves in the mantle of belief and faith only to distort

-disposal. drugs, alcohol, or lies.
+means at his disposal. drugs, alcohol, or lies.
 Unable to withdraw into

 himself, he disguises himself.
 Lies and inaccuracy give him a few moments